 All text used in your course should be made available in accessible documents.
 When texts are selected, it is essential that we can obtain accessible text information.
 Provide all text information including ISBN numbers on SPIRE when your course information is added.
 Preparing the text information on your syllabus well in advance of the semester is ideal as locating accessible text can take time for our office.
 All scans of documents or notes must be clean (without writing) and single page instead of side-by-side.
 All text materials (scans, articles, textbooks, novels, etc.) must be available to students 2 weeks in advance of the semester.

 Students who are Blind or Low vision may utilize Audio Descriptions on any visual media used in courses.
 Audio Descriptions are an additional narrative track added to media files that provide the necessary auditory information of visual information.
 When media files are used, it is essential that we obtain the media file information and file.
 Preparing the media information on your syllabus well in advance of the semester is ideal as locating or adding audio descriptions takes a considerable amount of time.
-Audio Descriptions must be added by a third party vendor (Disability Services does not provide that service) and take additional time in advance to add, if they were not produced with the film or procured from a library that has previously added them.
+Audio Descriptions must be added by a third party vendor and take additional time in advance to add, if they were not produced with the film or procured from a library that has previously added them.